rizac/stream2segment/README.md

 	pip freeze > ./requirements.dev.tmp
   ```
 **Remember to comment the line of stream2segment
-  from each requirements** (as it should be installed as argument of pip:
+  from all requirements** (as it should be installed as argument of pip:
   `pip install <options> .`, and not inside the requirements file).

   Run tests (see above) with warnings on: fix what might go wrong, and eventually you can